 For both types of loans, your credit history would be negatively affected.
 The defaulting on a loan will reflect in your credit history for seven years since the period of the first default.

-Also Read: Consequences Of Non-Payment Of EMI And Ways To Avoid It
+Also Read: Consequences Of Non-Payment Of EMI And Ways To Avoid It Defaulting on an Unsecured Loan

-Unsecured loan such as personal loan, student loan or a line of credit usually comes with higher fees and interest rates as compared to secured loans.
+line of credit usually comes with higher fees and interest rates as compared to secured loans.
 This is because of the higher risk involved for the lender as there is no collateral involved.

 Most lenders allow borrower some extra time for repayment as loan recovery is a costly process.
 Borrower can also inform the lender and request for a loan deferment.
 For loan recovery, the lender has to appoint a recovery/collection agency.